Deltares/dfm_tools/README.rst

 - read map and his data
 - plot net data with map data
 - select all data based on variable, timestep/datetime, layer, station (not yet on depth)
+- plotting zt-plots (see wishlist section for inaccuracies)
 - merge partitions and delete ghostcells automatically
 - take over masks in original data
 - selection/plotting by polyline/crossection (slicing the ugrid data)